Nino Katamadze

 Nino Katamadze (ნინო ქათამაძე; born 21 August 1972) is a Georgian jazz singer and artist.

 Biography

 Nino Katamadze was born in Kobuleti, Adjara, Soviet Georgia in 1972.
 In 1990, she entered the vocal department of the Batumi Music Institute ZP Paliashvili.
 After finishing the Institute was in various groups and participated in a variety of musical projects.
 In 2002, Katamadze had her first international tour in different countries across Europe.

 In 2006, her album "White" became very successful and was released in Georgia, Russia, Finland, Sweden, Ukraine, France, Germany, Italy and the UK.
 Sales exceeded 700,000 copies.
 In January 2010, she played a part in an improvised opera "Bobble" with a wordless libretto written by Bobby McFerrin and staged in Russia.

+Following the 2019 Georgian protests, sparked by the visit of a Russian MP to the Georgian parliament, Katamadze announced on Facebook that she would no longer perform in Russia.
+Katamadze has actively participated in anti-government and pro-EU protests on Rustaveli Avenue in Tbilisi.
+She faced an unofficial ban on performing in Georgia under the ruling Georgian Dream party, with venues consistently cancelling or refusing to book her shows citing sudden renovations or technical reasons.